 Market Report - Midday

-London stocks had extended gains by midday on Friday, helped along by strength in the mining sector and well-received results from Pearson, amid growing optimism over Sino-US trade talks.
+London stocks had extended gains by midday on Friday following the release of better-than-expected UK retail sales data and well-received results from NatWest.

 London stocks had dipped into the red by midday on Thursday as investors mulled news that the UK fell into recession at the end of 2023.